zackdraws/.dotfiles/README.md

         3.5     Shell - for command history and command line editing - is within the terminal -Fish - for syntax highlights and autosuggestions and themes

+		    WINDOWS -
+		    	    - do not use wsl but if you do and you have your dotfiles in wsl you would have to do this to link them sudo ln -s //wsl.localhost/Ubuntu/home/zack/.dotfiles/sh/p 1/cnvheic2j.ps1 /c/users/user/Documents/WindowsPowerShell/Scripts/cnvheic2j.ps1

 ## -  Navigating terminal -

        Yazi - to manage and look through files.